valhuber/python-rules/README.md

 #### Architecture
 <img src="https://github.com/valhuber/python-rules/blob/master/images/architecture.png" width="500">

-1. Your logic is expressed as Python functions (see example below).
+1. Your logic is **declared** as Python functions (see example below).
+   * Unlike coarse-grained triggers or event handlers at the table level, derivations are fine-grained at the attribute level.
+   * This enables the rules system to execute them very efficiently as described below
 1. Your application makes calls on `sqlalchemy` for inserts, updates and deletes.
-This code can be hand-written, or via generators such as Flask AppBuilder
+This code can be hand-written, or via generators such as Flask AppBuilder.
 1. The **python-rules** logic engine handles sqlalchemy `before_flush` events on `Mapped Tables`
 1. The logic engine operates as follows: